7 Interactive Marketing Campaigns from 2017 that We <3

 ‘Yet another year-end post!’
 I bet that’s what you’re thinking.
 And you’re not entirely wrong.
 This is an year-end post, but this isn’t your regular round-up.
 Because this is the interactive marketing round-up!

 Interactive marketing has been around for a couple of years.
 However, during 2017 it took centre stage with an increasing number of brands including it as a part of their marketing strategy.
 We witnessed what the marketing faculty at Harvard Business School had inferred a decade back - ‘a shift from broadcast marketing to interactive marketing.
 Mass-marketing concepts and practices are taking advantage of new ways to become more customized, more responsive to the individual.’

-While the New York Times did its most popular quiz in 2013, it wasn’t until this year that marketers started looking at interactive marketing as a serious business-generation channel.
-To say the least - according to Content Marketing Institute’s latest research, nearly half (46%) of marketers surveyed are using interactive content.That is a 79% increase from 2016!
+While the New York Times did its most popular quiz in 2013, it wasn’t until this year that marketers started looking at interactive marketing as a serious business-generation channel and a sureshot way to increase ROI.
+To say the least - according to Content Marketing Institute’s latest research, nearly half (46%) of marketers who took the online survey are using interactive content.That is a 79% increase from 2016!

 To demonstrate this ‘shift’ in the marketing landscape, we bring to you 7 campaigns that took off during 2017 thanks to their creative, innovative, and of course, interactive qualities!
 Dig in to see if your favorite campaign has made it to the list.